Iguanodectes: Taxonomy

-Iguanodectes, along with the genus Piabucus, is in the subfamily Iguanodectinae; In turn, Iguanodectinae is in the family Iguanodectidae, both of which get their name from Iguanodectes.
+Iguanodectes, along with the genus Piabucus, is spmetimes classified in the subfamily Iguanodectinae; In turn, Iguanodectinae is in the family Iguanodectidae, both of which get their name from Iguanodectes.
 In 1909, ichthyologist Carl H. Eigenmann proposed Iguanodectinae as a subfamily, which was solely home to Iguanodectes at the time.
 In 1929, Iguanodectinae grew to encompass Piabucus as well.
 In 1954, ichthyologist James Erwin Böhlke reconfirmed that the two genera should form a clade by way of morphology.
 Iguanodectinae and the monotypic Bryconops clade make up the family Iguanodectidae.
+However, Eschmeyer's Catalog of Fishes does not recognise subfamilies in the Iguanodectidae.

 The first member of Iguanodectes to be classified, I. spilurus, was originally described as Piabuca spilurus by zoologist Albert Günther in 1864.
 In 1872, biologist Edward Drinker Cope described the same species as Iguanodectes tenuis.
 Cope's placement of the species into a new genus was later accepted, but it adopted the specific epithet given by Günther.

 Upon being described, Iguanodectes was considered a characin (member of the family Characidae).
 This was still the case when it was placed in the subfamily Iguanodectinae in 1909.
 However, research by Oliviera et al. in 2011 prompted authorities to move Iguanodectinae and Bryconops to Iguanodectidae, which had been revived from Eigenmann's work.
 This was done based on morphological and phylogenetic evidence, as well as keeping Characidae monophyletic.
-As a fairly new taxon, Iguanodectinae is not listed in several databases; sources such as NCBI and the Interim Register of Marine and Nonmarine Genera consider it synonymous with Iguanodectidae, where Eschmeyer's Catalog of Fishes and GBIF simply don't acknowledge it, uniting all three genera in Iguanodectidae.
+As a fairly new taxon, Iguanodectinae is not listed in several databases; sources such as NCBI and the Interim Register of Marine and Nonmarine Genera consider it synonymous with Iguanodectidae, where Eschmeyer's Catalog of Fishes and GBIF simply do not acknowledge it, uniting all three genera in Iguanodectidae.
 However, sources such as OBIS and the World Register of Marine Species consider it valid.